Krishnamurtyp/ecommerce-application/README.md

 - Pagination to display max products on a single page.
 - Stores authentication details like token information in cookies.
 - Store cart's product information in cookies.
-- Payment service using Stripe's API to buy products.
+- Payment service using Stripe's API to buy products. [optional]
 - Responsiveness support for all devices.

 **TOOLS USED**